-“Menopausal weight gain – it’s real, it’s necessary, and it’s the most stubborn weight gain you’ll ever experience.
-It’s more stubborn than the weight you gained during pregnancy, and it’s as essential as the weight you gained during puberty.
+“Menopausal weight gain.
+It’s real, it’s necessary, and it’s the most stubborn weight gain you’ll ever experience.
+As a matter of fact, it’s more stubborn than the weight you gained during pregnancy.
+And it’s as essential as the weight you gained during puberty.
 It also starts when you are younger than you’d ever imagine and lasts longer than you’d like.”

-Just these words were enough to feel my guilt sliding away off my shoulders.
+Just these words were enough to feel my guilt sliding off my shoulders.

 She tells us that each and every one of us has 30 billion fat cells.
-However, a woman’s fat cells are physiologically different from a man’s – larger, more active and resistant to dieting, and they enter the menopausal transition before we do.
+However, a woman’s fat cells are physiologically different from a man’s – larger, more active and resistant to dieting.
+Plus they enter the menopausal transition before we do.

 Diagram from “Menopause Without Weight Gain” by Debra Waterhouse.

 As soon as our fat cells detect a slightly lower level of estrogen, they come to our aid to produce estrogen for us.
 They increase their size, number and ability to store fat.
-The fat cells in our waist grow the largest because they are better equipped to produce estrogen than the fat cells elsewhere on the body – your hips, buttocks or thighs for example.
-The larger our abdominal fat cells become, the more estrogen will be produced and the more relief from menopausal signs we will receive, leading to the observation that leaner women have the most difficulty with the menopausal transition.
+The fat cells in our waist grow the largest because they are better equipped to produce estrogen than the fat cells elsewhere on the body i.e.e your hips, buttocks or thighs.
+The larger our abdominal fat cells become, the more estrogen will be produced.
+Therefore, the more relief from menopausal signs leading to the observation that leaner women have the most difficulty with the transition.

-So, in other words, the weight gain we so hate is actually good for us.
+In other words, the weight gain we hate is actually good for us.
 Our fat cells have an important job – to manufacture estrogen and balance our bodies during the transition.

 So why is it that women are reporting more menopausal stress than ever before?
-And that obesity is on the rise, and women weigh more than ever before?
+And obesity is on the rise with women weighing more than ever before?